 - As an exclusive pop-up feature on your store.
 This may tie in with the idea of custom products as gifts, but it doesn’t necessarily have to be so.
 You can present it as a way to create a personalized special something for oneself.

 These are just the basics.
 Remember that you can get as creative as you want.
 You can start off with something simple, like monogramming.
 It’s an everlasting trend, and, chances are, everyone has something in their home with their name or initials on it.

 How to set up product personalization with Printful

 If you’d like to give customization a go, there are a couple of ways you can do it with Printful.

 Note that the possibilities depend on the specs of a given product and which of those you’d like to make customizable on your store.
 Say, for a Bella+Canvas 3001 t-shirt, your customers will be able to decide on the shirt color and design.
 For our all-over print tote, it’ll be the handle color and design.
-However, in both cases, you can let people customize just the design.
+However, in both cases, you can let people personalize just the design.

 1. Manual orders

 The first one is by creating custom orders manually.
-You’ll have to set up your store so that your customers see their options, specify the elements they’d like to customize, and submit the shipping details.
+You’ll have to set up your store so that your customers see their options, specify the elements they’d like to personalize, and submit the shipping details.
 Then you can create their custom orders based on their submissions.

 2. Printful + Zakeke